How does one’s cultural knowledge influence his/her language learning?

 Body and Health (extension): health care systems in Taiwan and USA, healthcare professionals, parts of the body, Chinese “face reading” to determine one’s well-being and fortune, common Chinese herbs and their health benefits, common Chinese wellness practice, Chinese students’ morning exercise routine and eye exercise routine

 Fads, Friends and Fashions: methods Chinese, Taiwanese, and American teenagers use to stay connected,popular social media websites in China and Taiwan, digital citizenship, 2018 predictions

 Chinese holiday celebrations

-Compare and contrast Chinese traditional holidays with one’s own, and describe the perspectives of cultural products and practices
+Compares and contrasts Chinese traditional holidays with one’s own, and describes the perspectives of cultural products and practices

-·Develop awareness and respect for the Chinese culture and traditions through studying the cultural perspectives, products and practices of the Chinese people.
+Develops awareness and respect for the target culture and traditions through studying the cultural perspectives, products and practices of the Chinese people.